 Whether you’re looking for ultra realistic racing, casual arcade fun, or want to be flying through water with turbo boosts and more, we have it all covered.
 Here we highlight some of the better looking games available.
 These are fun, free, or at least worth spending your hard earned money on.

 Over the past year or two Android games have improved by leaps and bounds, and are getting better with each release.
 Not to mention Android 7.0 Nougat and its new Vulcan gaming API promises to deliver a whole new level of quality.

 The games detailed below will keep you busy for hours, and on the edge of your seat.
-We’re starting with Asphalt 8: Airborne, as it’s still my favorite all-around game on Android, aside from Clash of Clans.
+We’re starting with Asphalt 8: Airborne, as it’s still my favorite all-around game on Android.
+Well, unless you consider Clash of Clans.
 Then take a peek at the slideshow below for nine other great games that made our list.

 As we said above, there are hundreds and hundreds of games available from the Google Play Store.
 And while some are decent, many of them are poor copies of others and not worth the time it’ll take to download.
 So instead of wasting time and data, or your money, check out this list of some of the most popular racing games available on Android right now.
 Many are from 2015, but more are coming soon.

 Asphalt 8: Airborne

 Our first pick and still my favorite racing game to date comes from Gameloft, who has now released over eight versions of their flagship racing game for Android.
 Asphalt 8: Airborne does away with all the simulator realism and goes for high speeds, octane boosters, and flying down realistic streets with natural lighting, shadows, and reflections all while trying to get the most air as possible going over jumps and taking shortcuts.
 All of this is done while having some of the best graphics on a mobile device.